 The success of any CRM project is often measured in terms of “does it meet the spec” – whatever that spec was in the first place.

-How often does the success get measured by the impact it has on those using the system?
-If the users it is designed to help don’t like the system, they will find ways to avoid using it or double-up by still using old systems alongside the new.
+How often does the success gets measured by the impact it has on those using the system?
+If the users are designed to help don’t like the system, they will find ways to avoid using it or double-up by still using old systems alongside the new.

 CRM often has a large user base with different functionality for each group of users.
 They all need to be taken into consideration during the design and development of a system.